-Harper Partners (“Harper”) is a leading provider of working capital financing to companies in digital media, advertising, technology and many other industries.
+Harper Partners (“Harper”) is a leading provider of working capital financing to companies across many different industries.
 We enable businesses to get paid immediately for outstanding invoices by advancing funds for the amount due.
-Our financial solution is known as factoring receivables.
-We have the capability to extend credit facilities up to $5 million and partnering with us comes with many benefits beyond just funding.
+Through our partners we can also fund against your future revenue if you are a B2C business or don’t otherwise have AR.
+We have the capability to extend funding up to $5 million.
+Partnering with us comes with many benefits beyond just capital.

 Factoring is the sale of accounts receivable at a discount.
 It’s often used interchangeably with several other terms including invoice factoring, receivables factoring, invoice financing, or receivables financing.
 All the terms effectively mean the same thing – the sale of a company’s receivables to provide short term working capital funding.

 To qualify for factoring, a company’s customers typically need to be another business or the government.
 It’s used in many industries including transportation, staffing, distribution, consumer and enterprise products, and business services, to name just a few.
 Companies in all stages of growth, from startup to Fortune 500, use factoring to improve cash flow.